MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 ## 2.1.
 Delta Calibration
   **Perform a Delta Calibration:**

-  - By menu: "Configuration/Delta_Calibration/AutoCalibration"
+  By menu:
+  - "Configuration/Delta_Calibration/AutoCalibration"(5/8 iterations).

+  By terminal:
-  - by terminal: G33 or G33 V3 (5/8 iterations).
+  - Put the command "G33" or G33 V3 (5/8 iterations).

-  **Tip** (Via a terminal like Pronterface, Octoprint, Repetier, Astroprint, ESP3D, ...):
+  **Tip** Via a terminal like Pronterface, Octoprint, Repetier, Astroprint, ESP3D, ...:

         After a Delta calibration (G33 v3) if you get a "std dev:" sup.> 0.2, it means that you have a problem with the structure of your printer!